 I have a BFA (1992) in studio art from Pacific Lutheran University and an MAT (1995) from the University of Puget Sound.
 One of the things about being an artist that I love is that it requires me to constantly study and learn, not just in "art" fields, but in all fields.
 As such, I am a heavy-user of the public library, which I think is one of the greatest ideas humanity has come up with.
 (Unashamed Public Service Announcement: Support your library and joyfully pay taxes to support it!)

+Taking a break after slicing up some choice cherry slabs from a storm-damaged tree in Poulsbo, WA.
 I make art because I find purpose and worth in doing so.
 I want my work to speak to that hidden, quiet part in each of us that longs for beauty, simplicity, joy, and meaning.